radchukv/RBB_CRW/README.md

 ## Documentation and Use

 ### Entity
- __now I am confused: this was already part of Tier 1, section 'Narrative documentation' (as part of Overview in the ODD).
-Do we really need to repeat it here?__
+<span style = "color:orange"> __now I am confused: this was already part of Tier 1, section 'Narrative documentation' (as part of Overview in the ODD).
+Do we really need to repeat it here?__</span>

 - What entity, or entities, are running the submodel?
 What state variables does the entity need to have to run this RBB?
 - Which variables describe the entities (normally derived from state variables)